scpatricio/scpatricio.github.io/_posts/2020-10-15-fisher_information.md

 We usually find $$\theta$$ by equating the first derivative of the log-likelihood function to zero and solving the equation.
 And to know how accurate the MLE is, we need to look at the curvature of the log-likelihood function around its maximum point, because if this function has a strong and accentuated curvature it would have a high negative expected second derivative and therefore a larger Fisher Information, which indicates more information through $$\mathbf{X}$$ about $$\theta$$.

+I hope you understand a little more about Fisher Information and how we should interpret it, as it plays a key role in statistics and appears in many asymptotic analysis (due to what is known as the Laplace approximation).
+Finally, remember that this quantity is directly linked to the amount of information that the sample brings about the parameter, which will directly reflect on the variance of the estimate.

 I see ya in the next post, or on [twitter](http://twitter.com/scpatricio){:target="_blank" rel="noopener"}.